Kibrael/RPG/python/boons_and_curses.md

 **Acquiring Curses**
 Curses are bestowed for a low attribute score, using an untrained skill, interaction with powerful forces, received as part of a story.

-Note: boons that only have bonuses at higher tiers IE no tier 1/2 effects, first effect is on tier 3
+Note: some boons only have bonuses at higher tiers IE no tier 1/2 effects, first effect is on tier 3

+**Boons from Magic Items**
+Some magical items grant additional boons.
+Each boon granted by a magic item in use by a character adds one to the character's total boon pool.
+Combat boons extend the combat hand.
+IE if a sword gives 2 1-H edge boons and a character's boon hand size is 5, the character now has a 7 card boon hand.
+Non-combat boons cannot be used to power combat maneuvers.
+IE the skill bonus for a ring of climbing cannot be spent to apply a bleed status.
+Some items have both types of boons.
+The non-combat restriction still applies.

 ### Boon Lists

 ### General Boons
 change damage type